Male Pattern Hair Loss in Gurgaon

 One can receive the best treatment for Male Pattern Hair Loss in Gurgaon at our clinics by expert hair specialists who have ample years of experience in providing the best and most natural results.

-Female Pattern Hair Loss in Gurgaon
+Female Pattern Hair Loss In Gurgaon

 On the sides and at the top of the head, the hair becomes thinner.
 The patient may become aware of this occurrence in a number of ways.
 The separating line (line sign) is more visible when the hair is parted down the centre, and when the hair is pulled back into a ponytail, the ponytail holder becomes flimsy or requires more frequent pulling through of the rubber band.
 The scalp gets more apparent as the clinical picture develops and may even be completely exposed in more severe cases.